 Abortion information - the law

 On 25 May 2018, there was a constitutional referendum on the proposal to replace Article 40.3.3 of the Constitution with the text “Provision may be made by law for the regulation of termination of pregnancy.”
-A majority of voters approved this proposal.
+A majority of voters approved this proposal and the Bill to amend the Constitution has been signed into law.

 The amendment will allow the Oireachtas to pass laws regulating the termination of pregnancy.
 The Government has published an outline of the legislation it intends to introduce (pdf).